meeplabsdev/connectorlib-server/README.md

 The server code for connectorlib.
-For more information or the documentation, visit [github.com/meeplabsdev/connectorlib](https://github.com/meeplabsdev/connectorlib) or view the [ERL Diagram for the DB](https://dbdiagram.io/d/connectorlib-67fc40e94f7afba1846feef2).
+For more information or the documentation, visit [github.com/meeplabsdev/connectorlib](https://github.com/meeplabsdev/connectorlib) or view the [ERL Diagram for the DB](https://dbdiagram.io/d/connectorlib-rs-6873939bf413ba35089c3096).

-todo:
-- implement rust